 img = sensor.snapshot()

-Using this, we can send a motor movement command to the rover using the packet build and send function we made earlier.
-For this example, we will assume that we want to give in a speed from -30 to 30.
-Note that the speed needs to be scaled and then encoded as a signed binary number before stored in a packet and sent over UART.
+We can send a motor movement command using the packet-build-and-send function we made earlier.
+We’ll assume we want to give a speed from −30 to 30.
+The speed needs to be scaled and then encoded as a signed binary number before being stored in a packet and sent over UART.

 def write_motors(leftSpeed, rightSpeed):